 A group of British entertainers and sportsmen have been in Kenya helping to raise 200,000 Kenya shillings (GBP12,500 sterling) for the Salvation Army's Joyland School for Crippled Children in Nairobi.

-A group of British entertainers and sportsmen have been in Kenya helping to raise 200,000 Kenya shillings (GBP12,500 sterling) for the Salvation Army's Joyland School for Crippled Children in Nairobi.
+Background: A group of British entertainers and sportsmen have been in Kenya helping to raise 200,000 Kenya shillings (GBP12,500 sterling) for the Salvation Army's Joyland School for Crippled Children in Nairobi.
 The group included former European heavyweight boxing champion, Henry Cooper, and world famous English international soccer player Bobby Charlton.

 The entertainers are all members of the Variety Club of Great Britain which raises money for children's charities.
 During their ten day tour they entertained professionally at clubs and dinners in Kenya and played golf in local tournaments during the day.
 Admission charges and entry fees went towards the children's charity.